appwrite/appwrite/docs/references/teams/delete-team.md

-Delete a team using its unique ID.
+Delete a team using its ID.
 Only team members with the owner role can delete the team.